35°49.182' N 014°27.132' E

 Wied iz-Zurrieq bay is nice place also for swimming and snorkelling.
 Surface marker buoy is advisable at least on the east side due the boat traffic.
 The area is used for shore angling and mooring both tourist and fishing boats.
 Restaurants, cafes, tourist shops, and public toilets are open during the day and evening in the summer, but close earlier in the winter.

 Um El Faroud

 Um El Faroud is the best wreck dive in Malta.
-She was scuttled 1998 for scuba diving off shore Wied iz-Zurrieq.
-Um El Faroud wreck is 110m tanker at 36m.
+Um El Faroud was scuttled 1998 for scuba diving off Wied iz-Zurrieq.
+Wreck is at 36m.

 West Reef & Caves

-West Reef & Caves is one of the dive sites in Wied iz-Zurrieq.
+West Reef & Caves dive site is in Wied iz-Zurrieq.
 West Reef has drop-offs, ledges, gullies, boulders and two caves, one named Bell Tower Cave.

 East Reef is one of the dive sites in Wied iz-Zurrieq.
 East Reef is wall dive with max depth over 30m.
 Often excellent visibility and lots of marine life.

 Valley is starting/ending point for shore dives in Wied iz-Zurrieq.
 Shallow inlet is excellent site for night diving and training dives.
 Lots of marine life.